HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/08-code-style.html.md

 }
 ```

-If the logic is simple enough it is acceptable to ommit using them completly:
+If the logic is simple enough it is acceptable to ommit using them completely:

 ``` haxe
 function createAwesome():Bool